hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 them are running side by side, each can only see and do what they're supposed to.

-This means our deployment journey can be broken down into two coarse steps.
+This means our deployment journey can now be broken down into two coarse steps.
 The first is to take the different components of our app and package them into containers.
 The second is to run these on our computing resources --- leveraging underlying computing primitives such as *load balancers*, and ensuring that the containers are properly networked.

-This second step is where [Kubernetes][kubernetes] comes in.
+This second step is where [Kubernetes][kubernetes-intro] comes in.

 Kubernetes is an open source system for managing clusters and deploying "containerised" applications.
 Kubernetes abstracts the